mardiros/blacksmith/docs/source/user/introduction.rst

 Introduction
 ============

-Blacksmith is a high level HTTP Client to consume REST APIs in json.
+Blacksmith is a high level HTTP Client to consume json REST APIs.

-The aim of this library is to improve the design of application that consume REST APIs in application.
-Every services are bound in client, identified by a `client_name`, and every resources are named under that client, and every routes are bound using contracts.
+The aim of this library is to improve the design of application that consume REST APIs.
+Every services are bound in clients.
+A client is identified by its :term:`client_name`, and every resources under that client are defined using contracts for every routes the application consume.

-Contracts are a tuple of two schema that bind the HTTP Request, and the HTTP Response using `pydantic`, so a strong typing improve the readability, the writability and the robustnesss of your application, with a better integration of the code in your editor.
+Contracts are a tuple of two schema that bind the HTTP Request, and the HTTP Response using :term:`pydantic`.

+As a result, it enforce the typing that improve the readability, the writability and the robustnesss of applications, with a better integration of the code in text editors.

+Blacksmith provide an asynchronous API to works with asyncio, and also a synchronous API.